QasimK/qasimk.github.io/collections/_drafts/2019-03-12-service_charges_and_tipping.md

 Places with compulsory service charges can be avoided, and voluntary service charges can be refused by smiling and saying, "can you take off the service charge please?"
 Tips can simply not be given.

-This opens the way for workers to be paid a fair wage from their employers, and allows them to provide a good service out of pride of simply doing their job.
+This opens the way for workers to be paid a fair wage from their employers, and allows them to provide a good service out of the pride of simply doing their job.

 [usa-law-213]: https://webapps.dol.gov/elaws/faq/esa/flsa/002.htm